 If the transfer is successful, the data in the receive array will correspond 100% to the data in the transmit array.
 During the transfer, the receiving station must detect and evaluate the incoming control bytes.
 A separate receive array should be created for each message.
-This allows the receiver to immediately begin further processing of messages once they have been completely transferred.
+This allows the receiver to immediately begin further processing of messages that are completely transferred.